Clin-STAR Mission

 Andrea N. Sherman, MS

 With an extensive background in geriatrics program management, Andrea manages the varied Clin-STAR program initiatives for the National Program Office.
-She works with the Core leaders and committees developing and executing grant activities including meeting planning, pilot grants, mentoring opportunities, and publication initiatives.
+She works with the Core leaders and committees developing and executing grant activities including meeting planning, pilot grants, research interest groups, mentoring opportunities, and publication initiatives.

-As Senior Program Associate at AFAR, Elizabeth works on NIA-sponsored programs.
-For Clin-STAR, she is responsible for the Clin-STAR database, website management, social media, and many communications-related activities.
+As Program Associate at AFAR, Sabrina works on NIA-sponsored programs.
+For Clin-STAR, she is responsible for the Clin-STAR database, website management, social media, and many other communications activities.

 External Advisory Committee